Light effects on circadian rhythm: Measured lighting for rating systems

-The melanopic lux
+Melanopic lux

 Light is a type of power that can be measured in watts.
 It is also an object of human perception, and for the normal photopic vision (cone cells) there is a conversion from watts to lumens based on how the watts are divided among wavelengths called a luminous efficiency function.
 From lumens we derive the typical units of luminous intensity (candelas = lumen/steradian), luminance (candelas/m^{2}) and illuminance (lux = lumen/m^{2}).
 But as mentioned before, the human circadian system is not mainly fed by cone cells, but by ipRGC cells having a different kind of opsin protein (melanopsin).
 As a result, cone-based units do not perfectly reflect the effects of light on the human body.

 The wavelength sensitivities of melanopsin has been measured.
-This allows researchers to define a separate luminous efficiency function around it, and as a result a separate set of "melanopic" luminous measures.
+This allows researchers to define a separate luminous efficiency function around it (while taking into account light absorption by other parts of the eye), and as a result a separate set of "melanopic" luminous measures.
 The most important of them all is the melanopic lux, the measurement of illuminance (how much light is hitting a unit area) for circadian purposes.

 The melanopic lux can be calculated, like the regular lux, from a spectral power distribution (SPD) of the light source.
 This is the preferred and more accurate way of measuring the melanopic lux.
 Because it also takes the SPD to measure the regular (photopic) lux, existing lux-measuring devices can be provided with a software change to also calculate the melanopic version.
 (The more up-to-date standard is the M-EDI, melanopic equivalent daylight illuminance, which describes how much of D65 sunlight would have the same effect on the circadian rhythm.
-1 melaopic lux = 0.9058 M-EDI lux.)
+1 melanopic lux = 0.9058 M-EDI lux.)

 However, most existing publications from papers to device datasheets only provide values in photopic units (lumens, lux) and not the complete SPD.
-A rough conversion to the melanopic lux can still performed if the type of light source is known, as each type has a characteristic shape to its SPD.
+A rough conversion to the melanopic lux can still be performed if the type of light source is known, as each type has a characteristic shape to its SPD.
 From this characteristic shape one can estimate a conversion ratio between photopic and melanopic units for this specific class of light source, achieving conversion.
 For example: